 You place the stick beside the horse and slide the bar down to touch the horse’s withers.
 Some sticks have a leveling bubble to ensure it’s held level.

-Height Tapes
+Height tapes

 These can be bought at feed or tack stores.
 They’re inexpensive but can be tricky to use because they’re light and floppy.